Ultherapy by Ulthera: Cost, Pain, Treatment Options, and Side Effects

 How Ultherapy Works

-During the Ultherapy procedure the skin care specialist will use high-frequency sound waves to penetrate the epidermis of the skin, as well as the underlying soft tissue.
+During the Ultherapy procedure the provider will use high-frequency sound waves to penetrate the epidermis of the skin, as well as the underlying soft tissue.
 These sound waves are meant to target specific areas, where the energy is focused and increased in order to firm muscle layers that laser treatments cannot reach.
 Ultherapy’s sound wave energy is thought to tighten skin by boosting collagen production as well.

 This collagen production is thought to continue well after Ultherapy treatment takes place, smoothing and plumping the skin of the neck and the face to get rid of wrinkles and fine lines.
 Ultherapy treatments have been approved by the FDA, which may give patients peace of mind when they are considering this course of treatment for their wrinkles, but keep in mind that this does not mean that the procedure is safe in your specific situation.
 Also, keep in mind that since this is considered a cosmetic procedure, most insurance companies will not pay for treatment, which can be expensive.